grettke/help/help.md

 ## Window

+    ID: 9A848D65-DE56-4F95-A84D-CAE74781CD25

 Menu bars make EMACS more accessible to non-EMACS users.

 ```lisp
 (menu-bar-mode t)
 ```

 Easily return to previous configurations.
+2-4 windows are easily managed by hand.

 ```lisp
 (winner-mode t)